Hacks and Upgrades

 Spectrum Colours Loader Screenshot 1 Spectrum Colours Loader Screenshot 2

 This is a great modification of the original BBC 32K Chuckie Egg release, which takes full advantage of the BBC Micro's MODE 2 palette by increasing the number of colours on-screen, mimicking the more colourful SPECTRUM 48K and AMSTRAD releases.
 Rich detailed the inner workings of his loader patch on The BBC Micro Mailing List in May 2005 and in a thread on the Stairway To Hell forums.
+This disc image was made up for inclusion with The Chuckie Egg Professional's Resource Kit in May 2005 and includes all the usual pokes including invincibility, infinite lives and set start level etc.

 ELECTRON